cockroachdb/docs/_includes/v20.2/orchestration/kubernetes-upgrade-cluster.md

     ~~~
     </section>

-1. Kick off the upgrade process by changing the desired Docker image:
+1. Kick off the upgrade process by changing the Docker image used in the CockroachDB StatefulSet:

     <section class="filter-content" markdown="1" data-scope="manual">
     {% include copy-clipboard.html %}